 Etheridge & Persighetti (Small Acts)

-Modelled on the dimensions of the fermenting vessel made famous by Tetley’s Brewery, The Yorkshire Square has been reimagined as a four-sided pub serving brews and views from across Leeds.
+Modelled on the dimensions of the unique fermenting vessel made famous by Tetley’s Brewery, The Yorkshire Square was reimagined by artists Katie Etheridge & Simon Persighetti (Small Acts) as a four-sided Pop-up-Pub serving brews and views from across Leeds.

-Prolonged closures during the pandemic of the UK’s already endangered pubs, have thrown into sharp focus the fragility and the importance of the Public House.
+Prolonged closures of the UK’s already endangered pubs during 2020, brought into sharp focus both the fragility and the importance of the Public House.